MagpantayAT/CS232/README.md

 5. Wait until the import to finish

-# Running MapReduce
+# G. Running MapReduce
-1. To run our MapReduce functions, go back to your mongos prompt and
+1. To run our MapReduce functions, go back to your mongos prompt or login again using the step on E.3

+2. Open the MapReduce.js on this git and run the MapReduce functions.
+Follow the order by which the functions are arranged

-Our MongoDB configured setup can be downloaded here: setup https://drive.google.com/open?id=1JOoO7vAZ724ukuhAtwTIwr_6kXGpOjl8
+3. You can download our MongoDB configured setup here: setup https://drive.google.com/open?id=1JOoO7vAZ724ukuhAtwTIwr_6kXGpOjl8